baobabKoodaa/ouija/README.md

 - Font 'Kingthings Trypewriter 2' was created by Kevin King and was downloaded from [1001fonts](https://www.1001fonts.com/kingthings-trypewriter-2-font.html), which provide permission for both personal and commercial use.
 - Background pattern used in first-visit popup is from [Hero Patterns](https://heropatterns.com/), which provide permission for use under CC BY 4.0 license.
 - Icons for settings and external links are from [FontAwesome](https://fontawesome.com/icons/gear?s=solid) with permission for both personal and commercial use.
+- Jack-in-the-box audio is from [SoundBible](https://soundbible.com/1872-Jack-In-The-Box.html), uploaded by Mike Koenig with attribution license.
 - Creepy old photo used in easter egg is from [Vintage Everyday](https://www.vintag.es/2016/11/these-50-creepy-photographs-early-20th.html), copyright expired.
 - Easter egg jumpscare audio is from [Mixkit](https://mixkit.co/free-sound-effects/horror/), which provide permission for both personal and commercial use.
 - Banshee scream jumpscare audio is from [Pixabay](https://pixabay.com), which provide permission for both personal and commercial use.